 1 banana, thinly sliced

-Cinnamon, if deserved
+Cinnamon, if desired

 - Add water, milk and dates into a small saucepan, heat on medium heat until it begins to gently boil.